For You — Mind

 One boundary.
 You don't have to overhaul your life.
 Just one: don't answer shop calls after 6pm.
 Or take your full lunch break.
 Or leave on time twice a week.
 Small boundaries compound.

-The tech who quit wasn't weak.
-He was depleted — chemically, structurally, measurably.
-The industry lost a great technician because nobody taught him what was happening to his brain.
+The techs who leave aren't weak.
+They're depleted — chemically, structurally, measurably.
+The industry loses great technicians every year because nobody teaches them what's happening to their brains.
 Don't let that be you.

 Built for Techs Like You